 The early settlers made a "small beer" that they fermented using yeast and molasses and flavored with whatever edible herbs, barks, and roots they could find locally.

 These homemade brews evolved into the familiar soft drinks now known as root beer, sarsaparilla, birch beer, and ginger beer.
-The rich, sparkling flavors of these refreshing nonalcoholic beers are still popular today.
+The rich, sparkling flavors of these refreshing non alcoholic beers are still popular today.

-Learning how to make root beer is a real achievement, and it's so very easy when the little secrets have been mastered.
-Simply follow the old fashioned root beer recipes, adjusting the quantities when needed, and don't be afraid to experiment.
+Learning how to make root beer is a real achievement, and it's so very easy once you know how.
+Simply follow the homemade root beer recipes, adjusting the ingredient quantities when needed, and don't be afraid to experiment.

 By the way, Grandma was blessed with pure water from her well, but if you live in the city, the use of filtered water might produce better tasting root beers.
 The purer the water, the better the beverage!